Special classes of $q$-bracket operators: Abstract

-\Abstract{We study the $q$-bracket operator of Bloch and Okounkov when applied to $f(\lambda)=\sum_{\lambda_i \in \lambda}g(\lambda_i)$ and $f(\lambda)=\sum_{\substack{\lambda_i \in \lambda \\ \lambda_i \text{distinct} }}g(\lambda_i)$.
-We use these expansions to derive convolution identities for the functions $f$ and link both classes of $q$-brackets through divisor sums.
+We study the $q$-bracket operator of Bloch and Okounkov, recently examined by Zagier and other authors, when applied to functions defined by two classes of sums over the parts of an integer partition.
+We derive convolution identities for these functions and link both classes of $q$-brackets through divisor sums.
 As a result, we generalize Euler's classic convolution identity for the partition function and obtain an analogous identity for the totient function.
-As corollaries, we generalize Stanley's theorem as well as provide several new combinatorial results.}
+As corollaries, we generalize Stanley's Theorem on the number of ones in all partitions of $n$, and provide several new combinatorial results. \keywords{partitions \and $q$-series \and multiplicative number theory \and additive number theory} \subclass{05A17 \and 11P81 \and 11N99}